 - Usage Info: Company and Person Usage Info objects are the master objects in which the basic and metric snapshot (as of now) information related to Companies, Instances and Persons are stored respectively.
-Ex: Company Name, Total no. of licences, ARR, Instance Name, Instance Location, Person Name, Person Contact, Last Login Date, etc. Once the usage data is ingested into these objects, you can calculate new metrics, summarize the data, and can create layouts.
+Example: Company Name, Total no. of licences, ARR, Instance Name, Instance Location, Person Name, Person Contact, Last Login Date, etc. Once the usage data is ingested into these objects, you can calculate new metrics, summarize the data, and can create layouts.
 You can also view these objects in other functionalities of Gainsight.
-Ex: C360/R360, Reporting and Rules, etc.
+Example: C360/R360, Reporting and Rules, etc.

 - Timeseries: Timeseries in Adoption Explorer are simply measurements or events that are tracked, monitored and aggregated over time (Daily and Weekly time granularity are available in Adoption Explorer).